 The Fibo Australian Price List includes a page specifically to help select the correct quantities of Fibo product; review page here.

 For a rough estimate the quickest and easiest way is to first measure the lineal meterage of walls that are to be covered with Fibo panels and divide this by 0.6.
 The actual number of panels will depend on the length of each wall, size of door opening and any windows, whether the panels are to be extended and the number of different décor types.
 This may require a little bit of planning to calculate correctly.

 Quantities of other products will dependent on the room shape.
 Again, as a rough guide:

-Sealant allow one tube for every two panels.
+Sealant, allow one tube for every six panels.

-Allow one of each Fibo Clean and Wipes per dozen panels.
+Allow one of each Fibo Clean and Wipes for every 20 panels.